rashtoncta/galaxy_tools/tools/multiqc/readme.rst

 Conda recipe: A conda recipe exists in bioconda repository.
 If you have a recent Galaxy release, the packages installation is not mandatory.

 ================
-MultiQC webpage
+Prevent displaying MultiQC webpage as gibberish
 ================

-Important: For a good view of multiqc webpage, you need to deactivate the sanitize_all_html option in galaxy.ini
+For Galaxy to display MultiQC's HTML output properly, you need to either:

+1. Deactivate the sanitize_all_html option in galaxy.ini (sanitize_all_html = False), or
-  sanitize_all_html = False
+2. Whitelist the tool in "Manage Display Whitelist" after installing

 =======
 History